Lassie

-Flowers and plants in the home can cause irritation, such as irritation to the mouth or skin of a cat, while others can cause vomiting and diarrhoea.
-Some plants are so poisonous that they can cause life-threatening poisoning in our cats as damage to internal organs, e.g. the kidneys, can occur, which in the worst case can cause such serious damage that the cat does not survive.
-Usually only a small amount from a plant or a flower is enough to poison the cat, and even though the poison is produced by theEven though the poison is mainly in the onion, it can also be found in leaves, pollen and pistils and the cat can become ill just by drinking water from a pot with the poisonous flower/plant in it.
+Flowers and plants in the home can cause irritation, such as to a cat’s mouth or skin, while others can cause vomiting and diarrhoea.
+Some plants are so poisonous that they can cause life-threatening poisoning in our cats, as damage to internal organs, e.g. the kidneys, can occur, which in the worst case can cause such serious damage that the cat does not survive.
+Usually, only a small amount from a plant or a flower is enough to poison the cat.
+Even though the poison is mainly in the bulb, it can also be found in leaves, pollen, and pistils, and the cat can become ill just by drinking water from a pot with the poisonous flower/plant in it.

-Amaryllis (especially the onion)
+Amaryllis (especially the bulb)

 Christmas rose

-Hyacinth (especially the onion)
+Hyacinth (especially the bulb)

 Mistletoe